OXID-eSales/personalization-module/README.md

 To comply with the privacy protection laws, the personalization module provides functionality.
 For the tracking, example texts are provided for the opt-in/opt-out notices.
 Be sure to review, update and activate them before using the tracking functionality.
-You can find the texts in "Customer Info" -> "CMS Pages", search for the idents "oepersonalizationoptin" and "oepersonalizationoptout".
+You can find the texts in "Customer Info" -> "CMS Pages", search for the idents "oeecondaanalyticsoptin", "oeecondaanalyticsoptout" and "oeecondaanalyticsupdate".

 ### Econda Analytics/Tag Manager with OXID eShop on multiple servers